timescale/docs/cloud/create-a-service.md

 [right-size your service with a few clicks](/cloud/latest/scaling-a-service/)!
 </highlight>

-After you select `Create service`, you will see confirmation of your service account and password information.
+After you select `Create database`, you see confirmation of your service account and password information.
 You should save the information in this confirmation screen in a safe place: